2sic/2sxc-docs/2sxc Docs Generator/basics/app/index.md

 1. The App folder contains all the green parts in the image above, including templates, C# code, JavaScript files etc.
 1. The database contains all the data of the app

-> [!Important]
-> An App doesn't need all of the parts above - they can be really trivial.
-For example they may only contain 1 simple `Hello World` template and no data at all.
-And they may also contain 100'000 data items and complex list/details templates.

 ## Types of Apps